runekaagaard/django-treeform/README.md

 ## Map

-For each item at the source apply a `comp` transformation and saves the result to the target.
+For each item at the source apply a given `comp` transformation and save the result to the target.
 In normal django code that would look like:

     {
         # COPY